 This will create challenges for infrastructure managers, and also with regard to the funding of this infrastructure.

-Thanks to infrastructure management techniques.
+Thanks to infrastructure asset management techniques.

-We have the tools to analyse the potential changes, and to contribute to community and government discussion about this, to ensure that optimal and sustainable solutions are developed to meet these infrastructure challenges.
+We have the tools to analyse the potential changes, and to contribute to the community and government discussion about this, to ensure that optimal and sustainable solutions are developed to meet these infrastructure challenges.

 PHOTO CREDIT: Karl Hipolito